dojo/docs/dojox/mvc/ListController.rst

 .. contents ::
   :depth: 2

-dojox/mvc/ListController is a controller working with an array as the model.
+``dojox/mvc/ListController`` is a controller working with an array as the model.
-It maintains its current position (cursorIndex or cursorId) so that widgets referring to this controller can update their UI just by changing the position in this controller.
+It maintains its current position (``cursorIndex`` or ``cursorId``) so that widgets referring to this controller can update their UI just by changing the position in this controller.

 =====
 Usage
 =====

-In below example, the dojox/mvc/ListController refers to an instance of dojox/mvc/StatefulArray as the model, and the cursorIndex is updated every two seconds.
+In below example, the ``dojox/mvc/ListController`` refers to an instance of :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>` as the model, and the ``cursorIndex`` is updated every two seconds.
 As the result, text box changes its value every two seconds:

 .. code-example::
   :djConfig: parseOnLoad: false, async: true, mvc: {debugBindings: true}